Improvement and generalization of ABCD method with Bayesian inference: From ABCD to probabilistic models for data-driven LHC analyses

 Since ${\bf z}_n$ is not observed, we should marginalize over it:

-where with $\delta_{kk'}$ we mean a vector with zeroes except in the $k$ index.
+where with $\delta_{kk'}$ we mean again a 1-of-K representation, where ${\bf z}_n$ is a $K$ dimensional vector indexed by $k'$ with only one non-null entry at index $k$.
 Because each specific value of ${\bf z}_{n}$ selects one class $k$, the marginalized probability distribution takes the usual mixture model form

 Therefore, the probability for the dataset ${\bf X } = \{ {\bf x}_1, ... , {\bf x}_N \}$ is simply the product of Eq.~\ref{mixture2} for each data point.
 This yields